TanWeiYin/Group_J_AI_Project/README.md

     ![Test Result](https://github.com/TanWeiYin/Group_J_AI_Project/blob/main/misc/TestResult.jpg)

-8. Plotting Confusion Matrix
+#### *`8.
+Plotting Confusion Matrix`*

    We colored each square of confusion matrix with different shades based on accuracy, where a darker shade indicates a more accurate result.
 Happiness, Surprise, Neutral are the easiest to detect and show the most accurate results.
 On the contrary, Sad, Anger, and Fear are the most struggling for AI.

    ![ConfusionMatrix](https://github.com/Josie528/BITI-1113-AI-Project/blob/main/misc/confusionmatrix.jpg)